 Intended outcome Success criteria Attendance The attendance of pupils from disadvantaged families is at least equal to that of their non disadvantaged peers.
-Attendance and persistent absence rates across school remain in line with national special school attendance Pastoral Welfare Leads are proactive in addressing attendance concerns: they make first day absence phone calls and work with pupils and families to remove any barriers to attending Return-to-school interviews are completed with pupils to allow pupils to take ownership of their attendance Pupils feel safe and happy in school Families feel well supported
+Attendance and persistent absence rates across school remain in line with national special school attendance Pastoral Welfare Leads are proactive in addressing attendance concerns: they make first day absence phone calls and work with pupils and families to remove any barriers to attending Pupils feel safe and happy in school Families feel well supported

 Friendships Pupils are supported to manage and maintain age appropriate friendships in school and beyond the school gate.
-SchoolPod data shows a reduction in incidents of dysregulation linked to challenging peer relationship Pupils have an understanding of the restorative process and use this to maintain and repair friendships in school Pupils are able to use appropriate vocabulary to express their needs and wants to their peers The pastoral team use their expertise to support teachers in their delivery of key aspects of the PSHE curriculum Literacy Pupils make accelerated progress in both literacy as teachers address gaps in learning closing the gap between their mainstream and non-disadvantaged peers.
+SchoolPod data shows a reduction in incidents of dysregulation linked to challenging peer relationship Pupils have an understanding of the restorative process and use this to maintain and repair friendships in school The staff team have an understanding of the drivers and impact of socially unacceptable language, and are well trained to support pupils to use more appropriate vocabulary Pupils are able to use appropriate vocabulary more often to express their needs and wants to their peers The pastoral team use their expertise to support teachers in their delivery of key aspects of the PSHE curriculum Literacy Pupils make accelerated progress in literacy as teachers address gaps in learning and focus on developing fluency and writing closing the gap between their mainstream and non-disadvantaged peers.
 Data shows that any gap between PP and their peers close over time Progress data shows the positive impact of whole school strategies and interventions Effective data driven interventions delivered by tutors support pupils to make accelerated progress in English.
 Extracurricular Opportunities Disadvantaged pupils experience a range of extra-curricular opportunities that enrich their educational experiences.
 An increasing number of pupils access a range of extra-curricular trips and experiences that relate to curriculum topics Pupils have access to a range of culture opportunities including theatre trips or theatre visits to schools and writing workshops etc. Pupils experience visits to local wildlife parks, local tourist attractions or the seaside; experiences we wrongly assume all children have had.
 Pupils can access arts programmes and